IIT-PAVIS/acoustic-images-self-supervision/README.md

 ```

-To split the dataset in training, validation and test we use the lists of TFRecords provided in the dataset website.
+To split the dataset in training, validation and test we use the lists of TFRecords provided in the list folder.